eqNj/eqN-PD2-Filter/README.md

 Added "Max Sockets" information to throwing weapons.

 Introduced a new filter version, 'eqN-Specialized-SSF'.
 This version is particularly for those whom have no interest in special highlights being added to any LLD items.
 Otherwise, this version functions identically to the 'eqN-All-In-One' filter version.

+## 1.11.0 - (Season 12)

+Added Runeword and max socket details to quivers.

+Added slighty special highlighting to the uniques capable of being a 5 Year Anniversary re-color.

+Added highlighting for all of the new Unique items introduced.

+Ensured Magic and Rare quivers of all tiers show a bit more leniently in lieu of their ability to now be crafted.

+Added crafting, socketing, and runeword information where relevant for quivers.

+Added LLD tags for 5% IAS / FCR Large Charms.

+Updated socketing infortmation for superior items.

+Added slight highlighting to chests and class weapons, when shopping for crafting bases, if those bases are a low vendor price (Less that 60k Gold) on the Show Recipes filter level.